🔥 Telegram Proxy How To Guide [2022 Telegram Proxies]

 Note: Don’t forget to turn on Use proxy for calls

 You are now given the option to use which Telegram proxy you want to use.
-And, unlike the computer version, you only have SOCKS5 proxy and MTProto proxy to choose from.
+Unlike the computer version, you only have the SOCKS5 proxy and MTProto proxy to choose from.

 If you chose SOCKS5 proxy, then: